friendlyarm/sd-fuse_h3/README.md

 wget http://112.124.9.243/dvdfiles/h3/images-for-eflasher/friendlycore-focal_4.14_armhf.tgz
 tar xvzf friendlycore-focal_4.14_armhf.tgz
 ```
-Download the compressed root file system tar ball and unzip it, the unzip command requires root privileges, so you need put sudo in front of the command:
+Unzip the rootfs.tar.gz exported in the previous section, or download the filesystem archive from the following URL and unzip it, the unzip command requires root privileges, so you need put sudo in front of the command:
 ```
 wget http://112.124.9.243/dvdfiles/h3/rootfs/rootfs_friendlycore-focal_4.14.tgz
 sudo tar xzf rootfs_friendlycore-focal_4.14.tgz